Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England | News Channel 3-12

 Whiteout conditions are expected across the region, and several governors declared states of emergency as they urged residents to stay off roads.
 There are also warnings of coastal flooding and the possibility of power outages due to downed utility lines.

-And while the path has been uncertain in the run-up to this winter storm, key points were clearer by Saturday.
+And while the storm’s path has been uncertain in the run-up to this winter storm, key points were clearer Saturday.

+Between 2 to 6 inches of snow had fallen early Saturday in parts of the Mid-Atlantic and Northeast — with more on the way.

 Sign up for weather email alerts

-Blizzard warnings issued Friday covered 10 million people across 10 states in coastal counties from New England to Virginia.
-Notable locations included Portland, Maine; Boston and Cape Cod, Massachusetts; the eastern half of New York’s Long Island; Atlantic City, New Jersey; and Ocean City, Maryland.
+Blizzard warnings issued Friday covered 10 million people across 10 states in coastal counties from Virginia to New England — but excluding New York City.
+Notable locations within the warning are Portland, Maine; Boston and Cape Cod, Massachusetts; the eastern half of New York’s Long Island; Atlantic City, New Jersey; and Ocean City, Maryland.

-Whiteout conditions will make travel difficult to impossible, the NWS predicted.
+Travel will be difficult to impossible due to whiteout conditions created by the heavy snow and strong winds, the NWS predicted.
 In a blizzard, snow is joined by winds gusting over 35 mph for more than three hours, creating visibility of less than a quarter of a mile.

 “The strong-to-damaging winds will lead to scattered power outages,” the NWS warned.